 The Kathrine Dulin Folger Rose Garden adorns the east side of the Smithsonian Castle and the main façade of the Arts and Industries Building.
 From mid-May through November, roses grace the garden with color and fragrance.
 Bulbs, perennials, annuals, tropical plants, potted herbs, and evergreens enhance the garden's year-round beauty.

-Located on the terrace outside the National Museum of American History's cafeteria, the Victory Garden is typical of vegetable gardens created during World War II, when growing food for home consumption was an important part of the war effort.
+Located on the National Museum of American History’s east side, the Victory Garden is typical of vegetable gardens created during World War II, when growing food for home consumption was an important part of the war effort.

 The Heirloom Garden at the National Museum of American History, Behring Center, is a treasury of favorites from what may be considered the classic American flower garden.
 Heirloom varieties, defined as open-pollinated plants rather than hybrids or genetically altered plants, are showcased in the terrace beds at the Mall entrance of the museum.